Cache-Control

 max-age

 The max-age directive tells caches to return a stored response only if the response is no older than the specified number of seconds.
-Invalid values such as negative numbers are treated as 0.
+The value is a non-negative integer.
+A cache encountering unparseable freshness information, a negative or fractional max-age, treats the response as stale rather than assigning a zero lifetime.

 Cache-Control: max-age=<seconds>